Lion Air Crash Investigation Reveals Doomed Jet Was Not Airworthy Prior To Final Flight

-On October 29, a Lion Air jet crashed into the Java sea just off the coast of Jakarta, Indonesia, just 13 minutes after taking off from the capital city.
-Since then, the search has been on for any and all retrievable parts of the aircraft that could explain what happened on board.
+On October 29, a Lion Air jet crashed into the Java sea just off the coast of Jakarta, Indonesia, approximately 13 minutes after taking off from the capital city.
+Since then, the search has been on for any and all retrievable parts of the aircraft that could help to explain what happened on board.

 Shortly afterwards, passengers on the same aircraft’s previous flight expressed their concern over their own flight, on which they experienced major dips in altitude after taking off.
 Now it appears that investigators have concluded that the aircraft was not airworthy on the previous flight already, and should never have been allowed to continue on the doomed flight, according to Reuters.

-The Boeing 737 MAX jet lost contact with the ground about 13 minutes after takeoff, and witnesses saw it nosedive into the ocean.
-All 189 people on board, including all the crew, were killed in the horrific accident.
+The Boeing 737 MAX jet lost contact with ground control about 13 minutes after takeoff, and witnesses saw it nosedive into the ocean.
+All 189 people on board, including the crew, were killed in the horrific accident.

 The initial investigation indicated that the pilot faced a 13-minute battle with the aircraft to keep it steady in the air, with the pilot actually informing air traffic control that he was struggling with a “flight control problem.”
-The focus of the investigation was on the airline’s maintenance practices, pilot training, and a Boeing anti-stall system, but was unable to reach a conclusion with regards to the accident.
+The focus of the investigation was on the airline’s maintenance practices, pilot training, and a Boeing anti-stall system — but said investigation was unable to reach a conclusion with regards to the accident.

 Black box data from Lion Air Flight 610 shows the pilots fought to save the plane almost from the moment it took off, as the Boeing 737's nose was repeatedly forced down, apparently by an automatic system receiving incorrect sensor readings https://t.co/vQlAtYop2k